4674 Pauling: Moon

 In 2004, a team of astronomers at ESO's Very Large Telescope, Chile, announced that Pauling is orbited by a small asteroid moon.
 The moon has received a provisional designation for natural satellites: S/2004 (4674) 1.
 It was believed to measure 2.5 kilometers in diameter (now rather 1.5 km, since the primary's size estimate has been reduced from 8 to 4.5 kilometers) and to orbit Pauling at a distance of 250 kilometers once every 1200 hours.

 Naming

-This minor planet is named in honor of American chemist, biochemist, peace activist, author, educator, and multiple Nobel Laureate, Linus Pauling (1901–1994).
+This minor planet is named in honor of the American chemist, biochemist, peace activist, author, educator, and multiple Nobel laureate Linus Pauling (1901–1994).
 The naming took place on the occasion of his 90th birthday.
 Pauling had a renowned and several decade long career at Caltech, and was leading its Department of Chemistry and Chemical Engineering.
 In 1954 and 1962, he received the Nobel Prize in Chemistry and the Nobel Peace Prize, respectively.
 Astronomer Eleanor Helin was one of his admirers.
 The approved naming citation was published by the Minor Planet Center on 30 March 1991 (M.P.C.
 17981).